Tecos F.C.: Re-founding (New Era)

 In August 2015, the Leaño family announced they had bought the image rights from Grupo Pachuca, thus, re-founding the club to play in the Tercera División, the fourth tier of Mexican football.
 The previous owner, Antonio Leaño and his son Juan Carlos Leaño, estimate that the club's goal is to reach the Ascenso MX and/or the 1st Division within 5–6 years.

 In the 2016–17 season, under the leadership of Rodrigo 'El Pony' Ruiz, the team managed to promote to the Segunda División after reaching the final by defeating Tuzos Pachuca in the semi-finals 4–2.
 In the final, Tecos faced Sporting Canamy, tying 2-2 after 120 minutes of playing.
 In the penalty shootout, however, Sporting Canamy would be crowned champion.

 Subsequently, Tecos requested the annulment of the result of the final arguing the use of players over the age limit allowed by the regulation, known in Mexico as (Cachirules).
 On June 19, 2017, the disciplinary commission accepted the request of Tecos to find evidence of alteration of the birth certificate of a Canamy player, in this way Tecos was proclaimed champion of the Third Division, achieving his promotion to the Second Division Serie A.

+After the team's promotion to the Liga Premier, Tecos had unremarkable performances in the league, reaching the playoffs only a few times.
+Consequently, the club's management began investing in other sports, seeking ways to cut costs and explore alternative revenue streams, due to the team's meager profits resulting from a lack of opportunities to advance to higher divisions.
+Therefore, in November 2025, UAG granted the concert promoter OCESA the use of the Estadio Tres de Marzo for a period of 10 years, in exchange for a reconstruction of the venue, which left the Tecos without a stadium suitable for professional football, since the new use of the stadium will be concerts.

+On June 3, 2026, the Tecos board announced the hiatus of the club's first team, thus abandoning professional football due to the lack of a suitable stadium and a restructuring of the club to seek promotion when it is definitively reinstated in all Mexican leagues.
+However, the club maintained activity through its youth squad participating in the Liga TDP, the fourth category of Mexican football, in addition to the football training centers maintained by Tecos and the university.